 i.
 Back to uni this week.
 Reflecting on my first year, and rereading my project proposal, I don’t think I’m doing as terribly as I often thought last year.
 I intended to develop painterly printmaking through etching and monotypes, which I’ve done or am beginning to do.
-Lithography was a dead end but at least I did attempt it.
+Lithography was a dead end but at least I attempted it.
 I also wanted to explore the contemporary context for portraiture which I’m doing through my research paper.
 It’s slowly coming together but I’ve still got lots to do.
-I’m looking forward to getting it over with, getting back in the workshops and upping my game a bit.
 It’s going to be a busy, but hopefully really exciting, year.
 I’ll also try and keep this journal going regularly again.

 ii.
 On Thursday, I visited the private view of Surface Worlds: Reflections in the City, an exhibition by my friend Geraint Evan.
-The exhibition explored themes of class and consumerism through drawings (and soundscapes) made from the shop window reflections of Oxford Street.
+The exhibition explored themes of class and consumerism through drawings (and soundscapes) made on Oxford Street.
 I admire Geraint’s ability to capture the minutiae of everyday life.
 He elevates the mundane through intricate, brooding charcoal drawings.
-An impressive show if a little pessimistic.
+An impressive show if a little bleak.

 iii.
 I was drafted in, last minute, to accompany a four-day art trip to Venice with school.
 It was absolutely exhausting but the kids were well behaved, it was fun to get away and I saw some brilliant artwork (Tintoretto, Veronese, Morandi).
 I’m feeling slightly panicked now as I was banking on using that weekend to make some serious progress with the research paper…